A Complete Guide to Everest Base Camp Trek

-If you have to trek along, order the spaghetti with cheese and tomato, which portion will be significant.
+If you must trek along, order the spaghetti with cheese and tomato, which portion will be significant.
 After hiking, you will have a tasty and heavy dinner.

 Lunch and Dinner

 Most tea houses serve Thupka, Chowmein, Momos, a variety of Soups, pizza, Macaroni, Rice with special curry, Sandwiches, burgers with chips, Spaghetti, spring Roll, and many more.
 Mainly in snacks, you will eat mostly snicker bars.
 Also, we can get cakes and pastries in some tea houses.
 To not get scurvy, we will pack two apples on the way.
-Dal Bhat and Tarkari are the local staple and are usually unlimited; they will merely refill your rice and lentils each time you ask for them, which will be great for starving trekkers!
+Dal Bhat and Tarkari are local staples and are usually unlimited; they will merely refill your rice and lentils each time you ask for them, which will be great for starving trekkers!

 Exotic Dishes in Everest Base Camp Trek

 You will get more and more items listed in the menus of teahouses; here are some of the items with which you may not be familiar.

 Sherpa Stew (Syakpa) is known as the traditional food of the Sherpa; this is a soup dish.
 Which is made from homemade noodles, yak meat, potatoes, radish, spinach, carrot, and other spices?

 Tibetian Bread: Flatbread will fry in oil; tasty and filling.

-Springroll: It is a source of vitamins and big deep-fried pie.
+Springroll: It is a source of vitamins and a big deep-fried pie.

-Momos: Dumplings, with Vegetables, cheese, and potatoes, they will ask you for chili sauce and also green sauce, which is quite good!
+Momos: Dumplings with Vegetables, cheese, and potatoes; they will ask you for chili sauce and green sauce, which is quite good!

-Mars Roll: it is warped and deep-fried, as the spring roll with a mars bar inside.
+Mars Roll is warped and deep-fried, as the spring roll with a mars bar inside.